With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 Personal loans / mortgages

-Your repayment terms and interest rate should all remain the same and there is little for you to do or worry about.
+Your repayment terms and interest rate will all remain the same and there is little for you to do or worry about.
 Although this might be an opportune time for mortgage holders to see whether there is better value to be had by switching to a new lender of their own choosing.

 Those with a tracker mortgage will still be able to keep it and if you're lucky enough to have one, you won't find any better value elsewhere.